rancher/docs/content/k3s/latest/en/_index.md

 * Secure by default with reasonable defaults for lightweight environments.
 * Simple but powerful "batteries-included" features have been added, such as: a local storage provider, a service load balancer, a Helm controller, and the Traefik ingress controller.
 * Operation of all Kubernetes control plane components is encapsulated in a single binary and process.
 This allows K3s to automate and manage complex cluster operations like distributing certificates.
 * External dependencies have been minimized (just a modern kernel and cgroup mounts needed).
-K3s packages required dependencies, including:
+K3s packages the required dependencies, including:
     * containerd
     * Flannel
     * CoreDNS